 200g roast beef served with 50g each steamed sprouts and carrots and 200g roast potatoes (frozen, cooked as packet instructions).
 Pour over 75g made up gravy.

 Dinner: Vegetable chilli

 Heat 1 tsp oil in a pan and fry ½ chopped onion & ½ clove crushed garlic until soft, along with ½ tsp chilli powder & ½ tsp cumin seeds.
 Add in ½ sliced red pepper, ½ sliced carrot & 40g drained lentils.
 Cook for 5 minutes.
 Add 200g chopped tomatoes, 1 tsp tomato puree, 75ml stock, 25g frozen peas & 100g kidney beans, Simmer for 10 minutes or so, then add 40g sliced mushrooms and ¼ courgette.
 Season to taste and cook for 5-10 minutes more.

-Dinner: Crispbread & tomatoes, pineapple chunks
+Snacks: Crispbread & tomatoes, pineapple chunks

 3 crispbreads &2 tomatoes.
 200g Pineapple chunks